nicklutsko/nicklutsko.github.io/_posts/2018-10-30-Theories-for-the-Poleward-Shift-of-the-Mid-Latitude-Jets.md

 use_math: true
 ---

 <p>A major open problem in atmospheric dynamics is what causes the eddy-driven mid-latitude jets to shift polewards under climate change and, conversely, to shift equatorwards during strong El Nino events.
 This is seen in idealized models and in comprehensive climate model simulations of future warming scenarios, though more clearly in the southern hemisphere than in the northern hemisphere $($where there’s more land$)$.
-Understanding these shifts is important scientifically and for society, especially as they affect the location and severity of extreme mid-latitude weather events.</p>
+Understanding these shifts is important scientifically and for society, especially as they affect the location and severity of extreme weather events in mid-latitudes.</p>

 <p>A closely related question is what causes the tropical circulation to widen and contract in these scenarios $($see <a href="https://www.nature.com/articles/s41558-018-0246-2.pdf">here</a> for a recent review$)$.
 These two phenomena might be related, but I’m not going to get into that here, and only focus on the jet shifts.</p>

 <p>There are several different theories for why jets shift, but no consensus.
-To put these together I find it useful to use this schematic of dynamics of the mid-latitude upper troposphere:
+To put these together I find it useful to use this schematic of the dynamics of the mid-latitude upper troposphere:

 <img src="http://nicklutsko.github.io/notes/images/jet_schematic.png" alt="jet schematic" style="position:absolute; left:250px; width:450px;height:283px;" class="center">
 <br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br />

-This is the classic picture of a baroclinically unstable source region – the jet – where eddies are excited and then propagate away.
+This is the classic picture of a baroclinically unstable source region – the jet – where eddies $($Rossby waves$)$ are excited and then propagate away.
 The eddies break at lower and higher latitudes and flux momentum back into the jet.
 With this picture, jets could shift because of shifts of the source region or of the sink regions, which affect the eddy momentum fluxes that drive the jet.</p>

 <h3>Background: the zonal-mean structure of global warming</h3>